RobinMacwan/group_project_se489/docs/source/index.md

 - Training Loss: Training loss is lower.
 - Training Accuracy: The accuracy of this model is the lowest out of all three.
 - Validation Loss: The validation loss increased in this model.
-  - It is not generalizing the as well as the second model.
+    - However, it is not generalizing the dataset as well as the second model.
 - Validation Accuracy: Dramatically decreased.
 This model is performing poorly on unseen data.

 Based of these metrics the learning rate will remain at 0.001.